Food safety

 Additionally, storage in a refrigerator must also be considered.
 With a multi-level refrigerator with adjustable shelves, ready-to-eat foods such as cooked meats must be placed at the topmost portion as these will no longer be processed.
 Raw products such as raw meat, poultry, and fish are placed at the lowest shelves because they require the most processing.

-Learn how to store food properly in the fridge using this poster.
+Learn how to store food properly in the fridge.

-One of the best ways in preventing poor food safety is properly cooking foods and identifying proper temperature controls for them.
+One of the best ways to prevent poor food safety is properly cooking foods and identifying proper temperature controls for them.
 Microorganisms such as bacteria in food are very natural.
 Some are pathogenic, whereas some are just common non-beneficial microorganisms.
 This means that food, especially meats, must be cooked to become safe for consumption.

 In case your food business offers rare-cooked foods such as veal and beef, even stricter food handling practices must be applied.
 In addition, a consumer advisory must always be present to inform consumers of the risks of eating undercooked foods.